MiDataInt/mdi/docs/installation.md

 ```

 Please read the menu options and confirm your installation choice.
-A full installation including Stage 2 apps can take many minutes
+A full installation including Stage 2 apps will take many minutes
 to complete.

 ### OPTIONAL: Create an alias to the utility

-The following commands will create an alias to the 'mdi' utility
+The following commands will create an alias to the `mdi` utility
 in your new MDI installation for easy access from any folder.

 ```bash